zorganovic/mobx-starter/README.md

     npm run prod

+## Requirements

+    Node 6 or Node 4 with additional babel plugins

 ## Goals

 We have one state object.
 That object can be accessed by any React component decorated with `@connect`.